Difference between Debian and Arch

 Key Differences between Debian and Arch

 Below are the lists of points, describe the key differences between Debian vs Arch:

-- Debian is simpler than the arch and for a novice, its easy and favorable to stick forward with Debian than an arch.
+- Debian is simpler than the arch, and for a novice, its easy and favourable to stick forward with Debian than an arch.

 - Debian installation steps are as follows –

 - Boot and start the installer via means of any CD/DVD; you can choose for install or graphic install or for Intel or AMD processor-based machines; the message will appear like 64-bit install or 64-bit graphics install.

 - Then select the language.

 - Then the installer would do the hardware detection, and it loads modules to various hardware components.

 - Hardware network detection, this is also an automated step where the hardware network card gets recognized, and modules are loaded into it.